nulldiver/quick-game-genre-text-classifier/Artifacts/artifacts.md

-After running, this folder should contain vectorizer and classifier files.
+After running, this folder should contain vectorizer and classifier pipeline.